DOE-COMMS/Q-POP-Modules/README.md

 `Lx`          | Width of the device
 `Ly`          | Length of the device, along the electric field `Lz`          | Thickness of the device
+`mesh`        | Number of mesh vertices along a given dimension

 The `time` section defines the parameters related to the time:
 Name         | Explanation